 Our aim is to provide a challenging and exciting, learning environment in which pupils are motivated to achieve.
-Pupils will be made to feel welcome and safe and enjoy the relevancy of science in the twenty first century.
-We aim to create an atmosphere where pupils actively take responsibility for their own learning and so make excellent progress.
+We aim to create an atmosphere where students feel welcome and safe and enjoy the relevancy of science in the twenty first century.
+Students are encouraged to take active responsibility for their own learning and so make excellent progress.

 In years 7, 8 and part of Year 9, all students follow the revised National Curriculum.
 The GCSE course starts after Christmas in year 9.

-In year 7 students are taught in mixed ability classes.
-From year 8 students are placed in ability sets.
+In year 7 and 8 students are taught in mixed ability classes.
+From year 9 students are placed in ability sets.

-Year 7 topics include: Safety in the lab, acids and alkalis, energy, reproduction and growth, particles, forces and motion and ecosystems and space.
+Year 7 topics include: Safety in the lab, acids and alkalis, energy, reproduction and growth, particles, forces and motion and ecosystems.

 Year 8 topics include: Diet and health, atoms elements and compounds, waves, photosynthesis respiration and circulation, reactions and electricity.